Quantcast

 • Find living herbs from the grocery store very cheaply.
 These can then be split up and re-potted, to grow on a bit before planting out into their final positions a few weeks later.

 • There’s one herb you don’t often see for sale though, and that’s dill.
-Pick up a packet or seeds and simply scatter the seeds where they are to grow once it’s warmed up in a few weeks.
+Pick up a packet of seeds and simply scatter the seeds where they are to grow once it’s warmed up.
 The seeds will be raked in, to ensure good contact with the soil, before the area is thoroughly watered to set them on their way.
 Dill flowers are almost identical to fennel, which is a taller perennial herb and an absolute beauty for many years of insect-attracting blooms.
 And there are, of course, many insect-friendly flowering perennial herbs you can include, such as chives, rosemary and sage.

 We drop all these flowers into our garden plan for the coming growing season.
 We can’t wait to see how these beautifies help boost crop growth.
 What vegetable garden-friendly flowers are you planting this season?
 Tell us in the comments below.